aliX40/audits/README.md

 ---

 ## ✅ Audits (A2-security as a Team & Alix40 solo)
+NOTE: we are only shwoing high and medium severity issues found and not any QA Findings
 | Platform       | Contest              | Ranking     | Findings     | Links                                                                                          | Project Type              | Participant     |
 |----------------|----------------------|-------------|--------------|------------------------------------------------------------------------------------------------|---------------------------|-----------------|
 | Sherlock       | Extra Finance        | **1st** 🥇  | **1H, 2M**   | N/A                                                                                            | Yield/Leverage            | A2-security     |